 The Nadia Rubaii Fellowship in Genocide and Mass Atrocity Prevention is competitive, with awardees drawn on a rolling basis from the pool of applicants to the MS in GMAP, including both Spring and Fall applications.
 Awardees will be selected by a standing committee composed of the I-GMAP senior staff.
 To qualify for the Fellowship, applicants must fully qualify for admission to the MS in GMAP and the Graduate School at Binghamton University and demonstrate financial need.

-To be considered for the Nadia Rubaii Fellowship, you must first apply to the MS in GMAP.
-If you are unable to pay the application fee, please contact email@example.com and request an application fee waiver.
+To be considered for the Nadia Rubaii Fellowship, you must first apply and be accepted to the MS in GMAP.
+Application fee waivers will be granted on a case-by-case basis; please email email@example.com for more information.
 After you have applied for admissions into the program, please submit a 1,000 word statement of purpose detailing your candidacy for this fellowship, specifically what your intentions are after graduating the MS in GMAP program.
 Please send this secondary statement letter to I-GMAP’s Assistant Director for Academic Programs Amanda Ward at firstname.lastname@example.org.
 Considerations for the fellowship will only be given to those applicants who have submitted full applications through the online portal *AND* have sent in this secondary statement letter.